truenas/middleware/docs/userguide/index.rst

 AFP supports guest logins, meaning that all of your Mac OS X users can access the AFP share without requiring their user accounts to first be created on or imported into the the FreeNAS® system.

-**NOTE:** if you create a guest share as well a share that requires authentication, AFP will only map users who login as guest to the guest share.
+.. note:: if you create a guest share as well a share that requires authentication, AFP will only map users who login as guest to the guest share.
 This means that if a user logs in to the share that requires authentication, the permissions on the guest share may prevent that user from writing to the guest share.
    The only way to allow both guest and authenticated users to write to a guest share is to set the permissions on the guest share to 777 or to add the authenticated users to a guest group and set the permissions to 77x.

 In this configuration example, the AFP share has been configured for guest access as follows: